casperin/nod/README.md

 }
 // ...
 {
-    // This will check that at least one of the inputs in the selector has a
+    // This will check that at least one of the inputs matched by the selector
-    // value.
+    // has a value.
     selector: '.phone-number-inputs',
     validate: 'one-of',
     errorMessage: 'You need to type in at least one phone number'